SquadFM/Squad-Field-Manual/README.md

 * Charlie Foxtrot - Commonly used expression utilizing the military alphabet to stand for clusterfuck.
 * Coax - Nearly all main battle tanks and most infantry fighting vehicles have a coaxial machine gun mounted to fire along a parallel axis to the main gun.
 Coaxial weapons are usually aimed by the use of the main gun control.
 It is usually used to engage infantry or other "soft" targets where the use of the main gun would be dangerous, ineffective, or wasteful.
 * Commander - Commanding SL
+* Composite armor - A type of vehicle armour consisting of layers of different material such as metals, plastics, ceramics or air.
 * CN - China
 * CONOPS - Concept of Operations
 * Copy (that) - Information received